Demystifying the Ruby GC

 Heh, actually you are right, RUBY_HEAP_MIN_SLOTS should be more appropriate and it is supported even in 1.9.3.
 Thanks.

-Pat Shaughnessy over 10 years ago
+Pat Shaughnessy almost 11 years ago

 Pat Shaughnessy